A Neural Network Transformer Model for Composite Microstructure Homogenization: Transformer Surrogate Model and Training Procedure

-where $\bm{\gamma}$ is the input to the \ac{GLU}, $\bm{W}_{1}$, $ \bm{W}_{2}$, $\bm{b}_{1}$, and $\bm{b}_{2}$ are the weights and biases, respectively, $\sigma\left( \cdot\right) $ is the sigmoid activation function, and $\odot$ the element-wise Hadamard product \cite{lim_temporal_2021}.
-A residual connection adds the \ac{GRN} input and output, allowing the \ac{GRN} to be skipped entirely.
+where $\bm{\gamma}$ is the input to the \ac*{GLU}, $\bm{W}_{1}$, $ \bm{W}_{2}$, $\bm{b}_{1}$, and $\bm{b}_{2}$ are the weights and biases, respectively, $\sigma\left( \cdot\right) $ is the sigmoid activation function, and $\odot$ the element-wise Hadamard product \cite{lim_temporal_2021}.
+A residual connection adds the \ac*{GRN} input and output, allowing the \ac*{GRN} to be skipped entirely.
 Finally, the output is normalized.
 It has been shown that residual connections improve network training and performance, and allow for far deeper networks \cite{he_deep_2015}.
-The input and output size of all \acp{GRN} was chosen to be similar to $d_{model}$ (512) and the dense layers in the \ac{GRN} were of dimension 2048.
+The input and output size of all \acp*{GRN} was chosen to be similar to $d_{model}$ (512) and the dense layers in the \ac*{GRN} were of dimension 2048.

-After the \ac{GRN} encoders, the microstructure information was added again to the input path, followed by normalization and positional encoding.
+After the \ac*{GRN} encoders, the microstructure information was added again to the input path, followed by normalization and positional encoding.
 The encoded source (strain) and right-shifted target (stress) sequences were then passed through the transformer decoder.
 The right-shifted stress sequence required as input to the decoder was generated by inserting a zero vector at the first position of the stress sequence and truncating the sequence at the second to last element.
-After the transformer decoder, two stacked \acp{GRN} with the microstructure as context were used followed by a linear transformation to generate the stress predictions.
-The neural network architecture is shown in Fig.~\ref{fig:stress_transformer}.
+After the transformer decoder, two stacked \acp*{GRN} with the microstructure as context were used followed by a linear transformation to generate the stress predictions.